geosolutions-it/MapStore2/docs/user-guide/share.md

 # Sharing a Map
 ***************

 Sharing a map works only if you have already saved your map.
-It allows you to share the the direct link of the map or on your favorite social networks or to embed it in your website.
+It allows you to share the direct link of the map or on your favorite social networks or to embed it in your website.

 From the home page: